muratalkan/vehicle-configurator/README.md

 # Vehicle Configurator
 > CTIS221 - Term Project

-Vehicle Configurator lets you to build your own vehicle.
+Vehicle Configurator lets you build your own vehicle.
 - Select a vehicle brand and a vehicle type (car, truck, bus)
 - Configure your vehicle by changing its features such as engine, wheels, color or etc.